 (ii) Assessment of investments as structured entities - A structured entity is an entity that has been designed so that voting or similar rights are not the dominant factor in deciding who controls the entity.
 Additional disclosures are required by IFRS 12 for interests in structured entities, whether they are consolidated or not.
-The Directors have assessed whether the entities in which the Group invests should be classified as structured entities and have concluded that none of the entities should be classified as structured entities as voting rights are the dominant factor in deciding who controls these entities.
+The Directors have assessed whether the entities in which the Group invests should be classified as structured entities and have concluded that none of the entities should be classified as structured entities are the dominant factor in deciding who controls these entities.

-(iii) Assessment of consolidation requirements - The Group holds significant stakes in the majo

-The Group holds significant stakes in the majority of its investee companies and must exercise judgement in the level of control of the underlying investee company that is obtained in order to assess whether the company should be classified as a subsidiary.
+(iii) Assessment of consolidation requirements - The Group holds significant stakes in the majority of its investee companies and must exercise judgement in the level of control of the underlying investee company that is obtained in order to assess whether the company should be classified as a subsidiary.

 The Group must also exercise judgement in whether a subsidiary provides investment-related services or activities and therefore should be consolidated or held at fair value through profit or loss.
-Further details are shown in significant accounting policy 'A Classification' on page 106.
+Further details are shown in significant accounting policy 'A Classification'.

 During the year, the Company set up a wholly owned subsidiary for the investment in Tampnet and two wholly owned subsidiary entities for the new investment commitment in Joulz.
-The Company also invested a 50.1% stake, alongside two external co-investors, in a holding company for the investment in Attero.
+The Company also invested a 50.1% stake, alongside two external coinvestors, in a holding company for the investment in Attero.
 Due to the size of its stake, the Company is considered to exercise control over this entity and it is therefore defined as a subsidiary.
 The Directors have assessed whether any of these entities provide investment-related services and have concluded that they should not be consolidated and that they should all be held at fair value through profit or loss.